The Beautiful Blue World of Blue Birds: Nature Winged Jewels

 Verditer Flycatcher ( Eumyias thalassinus ) – India and Southeast Asia

 The Verditer Flycatcher is a diminutive passerine bird well-known for its turquoise-blue plumage.
 The bird appears in the Western Ghats and the Himalayas and is a birdwatcher’s delight.
-It differs from the other flycatchers in that it prefers the open perch, making it prominently viewable.
+Unlike many other flycatchers, it often hunts from exposed perches, making it easy to spot.

-It derives its name “verditer” from its bluish-green color, as though it radiates it.
-It is a bird that eats insects and is most commonly seen alone or in pairs, with its swift flight seeking out insects in the air.
+The name “verditer” comes from its bluish-green hue, which seems to emanate from it.
+It feeds on insects and is most commonly seen alone or in pairs, with its swift flight seeking out insects in the air.

 It is a sizeable bird and is highly visible both visually and audibly.
 Its feathers are deep blue, usually streaked with white, and it has noisy, musical whistles.
 They live in hill forests and in places that are near water.